llvm/llvm-project/llvm/docs/XRay.rst

 - Compiler-inserted instrumentation points.
 - A runtime library for enabling/disabling tracing at runtime.
-- A suite of tools for analysing the traces.
+- A suite of tools for analyzing the traces.

   **NOTE:** As of July 25, 2018 , XRay is only available for the following architectures running Linux: x86_64, arm7 (no thumb), aarch64, powerpc64le,